Consensys/mythril/tests/testdata/outputs_expected/rubixi.sol.markdown

 ### Description
 A possible integer underflow exists in the function _function_0xd11f13df.
-The substraction may result in a value < 0.
+The subtraction may result in a value < 0.

 In *<TESTDATA>/inputs/rubixi.sol:143*